The Round Norfolk Relay 2025

 Safety Rules for the RNR

 Compliance with the race rules is mandatory for all teams and runners participating in the Round Norfolk Relay.
-Runners will be stopped from joining the race if not accompanied by the escort required, and are likely to be disqualified for breaching safely critical rules.
+Runners will be stopped from joining or continuing in the race if not accompanied by the escort required, or wearing a hi-vis bib, and are likely to be disqualified for breaching safely critical rules.
 Serious or repeated infringement of safety rules may result in team disqualification.

 General Safety Rules